34

 • 1

 I see what you are saying, but another point is that upgrading to a supported version of Ubuntu should be a troubleshooting step that comes before asking about the problem on this site.
 It can be hard to determine what problems would not be problems anymore if the user was using a supported version.
-Jul 25, 2016 at 6:35
+Commented Jul 25, 2016 at 6:35

 • @thomasrutter I see an example is in order.
 I'll modify my answer to avoid further confusion